 Today, leading players in the medical, aeronautics, and automotive industry are adopting 3D Printing to create end-use products.
 Our software allows them to scale their operations and increase their profitability and productivity by addressing the main cost drivers: manual labor, materials and machines.
 The reality of the 3D printing industry is that a lot of smaller and mid-sized companies are running their operations near break-even and are struggling to make a profit, especially for commodity products.
 This is where software plays a crucial role.

 Let’s add some numbers to that.
 Operating one machine for a year typically costs around US$400,000 to US$500,000.
-Our software for automated support generation can drive the cost down with 10% -- or US$40,000.
+Our software for automated support generation can drive the cost down by 10% — or US$40,000.
 Adding simulation allows users to reduce the failure rate, again saving tens of thousands of dollars, depending on the geometries of parts.
 In total, software tools can reduce the overall cost of a machine by 10% or more.
-For a production facility running at a 5% margin -- and not many are running on a 5% margin -- that makes the difference between running at a loss and making a profit.
+For a production facility running at a 5% margin — and not many are running on a 5% margin — that makes the difference between running at a loss and making a profit.

 As more and more companies are adopting 3D printing as an alternative manufacturing technology, service bureaus are operating in a more cost-competitive environment than ever.
 As a result, they are looking for ways to scale their operations, increase productivity and reduce the overall cost.
 Software, and especially simulation software, will help them to drive down today’s primary cost drivers and scale up to meet the demands of tomorrow’s customers.

 Never miss a story like this.
 Get them delivered to your inbox once a month.